lhaig/cloudflare_dyndns/README.md

 # Cloudflare DynDNS Updater (cfddns)

 A Golang application that updates Cloudflare DNS records with your current public IP address.
-This is a Go implementation of the bash script for updating Cloudflare DNS records.

 ## Features